This post contains affiliate links, see my disclaimer here.

 Rockingham Wildlife Encounters run several great tours, including swimming with wild dolphins and eco-cruises.

 There’s also a ferry service to Penguin Island, which is home to the smallest penguins in the world.
 The island also has a nice sheltered swimming beach and is a good spot for snorkelling.
 See more on Penguin Island here.

 Plan your trip to Perth

-Webjet has an extensive range of accommodation options in Perth and surrounds.
-The site is easy to navigate and you can narrow down your selection by price, quality rating and neighbourhood.
+Webjet has an extensive range of flight and accommodation options.
+The site is easy to navigate and lets you find the best deal to suit your preferences.

 Save it for later

 Disclaimer: this is a sponsored post written for Webjet.
 All views and opinions are my own.

 You may also like: